Updated: May 12

 Modify Systems to Support Culture Change

 Any attempt to build D&I through an organisational culture change process, must be supported by actions to remove systemic barriers to inclusion.

 These may be conscious or unconscious, and serve only to hinder the process of embedding diversity.
-D&I training cannot be successful in isolation and must be supported by systemic change.
+Diversity and inclusion training cannot be successful in isolation and must be supported by systemic change.